 Here’s what makes our Death Valley Photography Workshop different than most:

-- The group size is very small and is limited to six fun-loving folks.
+- The group size is very small and is limited to seven fun-loving folks.
 This allows me to focus on you!

 - Each participant will get hands-on instruction from me so that I can tailor my teaching to your skill level and to meet your individual goals.